 Can I freeze cranberry bread?

-This bread freezes so well, we make a couple of quadruple batches each year and freeze them so we can enjoy cranberry bread throughout the year.
+Yes!
+This bread freezes beautifully.
+We make a couple of quadruple batches each year and freeze them so we can enjoy cranberry bread throughout the year.

 To freeze, first let the bread cool completely.
 Then wrap it tightly with plastic wrap, then wrap it in aluminum foil.
 The double layer of wrapping will minimize any freezer burn.

 If the bread was baked in a glass or metal loaf pan, remove the bread from the pan before wrapping it.
 If it was baked in a paper loaf pan, you can leave it in the loaf pan to wrap it.